XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 [Trust lines](https://xrpl.org/trust-lines-and-issuing.html#trust-lines-and-issuing) are a fundamental building block for many XRP Ledger tokenization features, including [CBDCs](https://en.wikipedia.org/wiki/Central_bank_digital_currency) and [fiat-collateralized stablecoins](https://www.investopedia.com/terms/s/stablecoin.asp).
 However, as more and more token issuers embrace the XRP Ledger, the current size of each trust line will become an impediment to ledger stability and scalability.

-This proposal introduces extensions to the XRP Ledger to support a more compact fungible token (i.e., MPT) type, along with operations to enumerate, purchase, sell and hold such tokens.
+This proposal introduces extensions to the XRP Ledger to support a more multi-purpose token (i.e., MPT) type, along with operations to enumerate, purchase, sell and hold such tokens.

 Unlike trust lines, MPTs do not represent bidirectional debt relationships.
 Instead, MPTs function more like a unidirectional trust line with only one balance, making it simpler to support common tokenization requirements, including even non-monetery use cases such as tracking reputation points in an online game.